Distressed Debt

 Where Corvid Sits in the Distressed Market Today

 Corvid Partners is not a distressed debt fund — the firm does not manage investment portfolios or take principal positions in distressed securities on its own account.
-What the firm brings to distressed situations is something different and, in many ways, more scarce: the analytical and experiential foundation to value distressed instruments accurately, to advise clients on capital structure positioning, hedging that actually would work, and recovery expectations, to provide independent expert analysis in litigation and dispute contexts, and to bring genuine market judgment — grounded in real trading and restructuring experience rather than academic modeling — to situations where that judgment is most needed and most difficult to find.
+What the firm brings to distressed situations is something different and, in many ways, more scarce: the analytical and experiential foundation to value distressed instruments accurately, to advise clients on capital structure positioning and recovery expectations, to provide independent expert analysis in litigation and dispute contexts, and to bring genuine market judgment — grounded in real trading and restructuring experience rather than academic modeling — to situations where that judgment is most needed and most difficult to find.

 Bibliography